stschoelzel/g-zero-Gasmania-Recharged/README.md

 If the Dead Stick car passes through a Gate, the passage does not count.
 The race is over for that cockpit.

-While a "Red Mist" maneuver is a glorious, terminal sacrifice—an apex predator burning out in a final, blinding surge of speed to clinch victory—dying to a simple system failure is a loser’s end.
-One is a legend written in fire; the other is just expensive debris drifting through the track, a hollow shell of "Alloy Pizza" waiting for the inevitable impact.
+While a "Red Mist" maneuver is a glorious, terminal sacrifice - an ace racer burning out in a final, blinding surge of speed to clinch victory—dying a pilot dying to a simple system failure is a loser’s end.
+One is a legend written in fire; the other is just expensive debris drifting through the track, a hollow shell of waiting for the inevitable impact to turn it into an "Alloy Pizza".

 > ##### DESIGN NOTE
 > Consider a Perk that allows an AI to take over.
 Alternatively, as a baseline rule, "Dead Stick" cars could bounce upon impact until they either collapse into a "pizza of alloy" due to total dampener failure (on a D6 roll of 1) or explode in a shockwave (on a D6 roll of 6).